Rosario's hit in 11th give Guardians 6-5 win over Arizona – KION546

 Guardians first baseman Josh Naylor returned after missing two games because of numbness in his surgically repaired right ankle.
 He tested his ankle and was cleared by the team’s medical staff to play Monday.
 Naylor has also been dealing with a sore back.

-“He went out and ran and did everything,” manager Terry Francona said.
+“He went out and ran and did everything,” Francona said.
 “I told him, ‘I want you to play, you’ve got to be OK’d.’
 So, they did OK it.”

 MEMORABLE CALL-UP